BastLeblanc/aws-byod-immersion-day/labs/03_interactive_sql_queries/main.md

-2. In the right pane, choose the database name
+2. In the left pane, choose the database name

 ![image](img/athena-db-selec.png)